cntools/libsurvive/README.md

 ## Addendum and notes

-Thanks to Mr. Fault for our logo!
+Thanks to Mr. Faul for our logo!
 Special thanks to @nairol for an extreme amount of detail in reverse engineering the existing HTC Vive system on his https://github.com/nairol/LighthouseRedox project.